HanumantPatil/PeoplePickerV1/README.md

 # PeoplePickerV1
 A PCF component for _"**Multi**" or "**single**"_ select people picker.

 This solution gives the ability to select Single User or Multiple users from the people picker.
 It works on the _**User(systemuser)**_ table or _**AAD User(aaduser)**_ table of the dataverse.

-Since multiselect peoplepicker is not there yet, this can be used as an alternate.
+Since multi-select peoplepicker is not there yet, this can be used as an alternate.
 It is build on top of Multiline text field.
-Moereover we have some filtering issue whlie using lookup column with AAD user table, we will use this control as solution.
+Moereover we have some filtering issue whlie using lookup column with AAD user table to overcome filtering problem, we will use this control as solution.

 # Control Features:
-_ ** •	We can user this control as "Sigle user select".
+  •	_We can user this control as "Sigle user select"._

-  •	We can user this control as "Multi user select".
+  •	_We can user this control as "Multi user select"._

-  •	This control will access users from "AAD User" Table ot "User" table. **_
+  •	_This control will access users from "AAD User" Table ot "User" table._

 # Dependencies: